Crew: Rachel (& Richard Pennell)

 He is buried in Mount Pleasant cemetery at Ogleston’s Corners in Rutherglen.

-Lester William Keech
+Keech: Lester William

 Lester was born March 13, 1897, Ewen, Michigan.
 He served in the 228th Regiment.